eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 ### Scenario 1: Basic Video Summary (Happy Path)
 **Task Description:**
-Use cursor-tools to generate a summary of a YouTube video about a technical topic.
+Use cursor-tools to generate a summary of the YouTube video https://youtu.be/eh89VE3Mk5g?si=omgHsY9F-j0cMJdt.

 **Expected Behavior:**
 - The AI agent should determine the appropriate command to use